opendr-eu/opendr/projects/opendr_ws/src/perception/README.md

 ### Pose Estimation ROS Node

 You can find the pose estimation ROS node python script [here](./scripts/pose_estimation.py) to inspect the code and modify it as you wish to fit your needs.
-The node makes use of the toolkit's [pose estimation tool](../../../../src/opendr/perception/pose_estimation/lightweight_open_pose/lightweight_open_pose_learner.py) whose documentation can be found [here.](../../../../docs/reference/lightweight-open-pose.md)
+The node makes use of the toolkit's [pose estimation tool](../../../../src/opendr/perception/pose_estimation/lightweight_open_pose/lightweight_open_pose_learner.py) whose documentation can be found [here](../../../../docs/reference/lightweight-open-pose.md).

-Instructions for basic usage and testing:
+Instructions for basic usage and visualization of results:

 1. Start the node responsible for publishing images.
-If you have a usb camera, then you can use the `usb_cam_node` as explained in the [prerequisites above.](#prerequisites)
+If you have a USB camera, then you can use the `usb_cam_node` as explained in the [prerequisites above](#prerequisites).

 2. You are then ready to start the pose detection node:
     ```shell